Safe Routes to School makes walking and bicycling to school more fun, convenient, and safe for families.

 Bicycle and pedestrian safety curriculum for schools, including training for school staff

-For more information on how Multnomah County can support your Safe Routes to School activities and for examples of successful projects, download our Fact Sheet here: .
+Learn how Multnomah County can support your Safe Routes to School activities, and see examples of successful projects:

 Partners and Resources: